AndrewBGM/react-swing/README.md

 ## Running samples

-> In order for the samples to run, the NPM "build" script must be run first, and a WebSocket server implementing react-swing-server must be running locally on port 8080 (see https://github.com/AndrewBGM/react-swing-server)
+> In order for the samples to run, the NPM "build" script must be run first, and a WebSocket server implementing react-swing-runtime must be running locally on port 8080 (see https://github.com/AndrewBGM/react-swing-runtime)

 ```
 npm run sample <filename inside samples/>